Fernando de Noronha Facts

 Fernando de Noronha Location, Climate, and Life

-The location named Fernando de Noronha formed as a small archipelago in the Atlantic Ocean.
+It actually formed as a small archipelago in the vast Atlantic Ocean.
 More specifically, the site lies roughly 220 mi (354 km) off the coast of the country of Brazil.
-The entirety of the archipelago forms a part of this country, in South America.
+The entirety of the archipelago forms a part of this country, situated in the eastern part of South America.

-Finally, the various beautiful islands and islets remain famous for yet another specific reason.
+The various beautiful islands and islets remain famous for yet another specific reason.
 That’s the great beauty, extensive variety, and quantity of marine life in the local waters.
 This includes such creatures as dolphins, sea turtles, and numerous albatrosses.

 Features Sharing Its Region